 College Audition Preparation

-Do you have a high school age young person who wants to study singing, perhaps go a music school or conservatory, and have a life in the arts?
-Do you want your child to be fully prepared in a highly competitive field?
+Are you a high school age young person who wants to study singing, perhaps go a music school or conservatory, and have a life in the arts?
+Do you want to be fully prepared in a highly competitive field?

 A faculty member for the award winning Young People’s Chorus of New York City, Daniel Shigo specializes in preparing high school age singers for conservatory auditions and college study, both in New York City and via FaceTime and Skype.